 Here are some tips that will help to keep things organized, save you time, and allow you to focus on both your family and school life.

 For anyone enrolled in the family nurse practitioner degree program, the amount of work can really start to pile up, but what happens if you are also trying to juggle your family life at the same time?
-Earning your online FNP degree will give you the opportunity to have your dream career, but first you need to get through the program!
+Earning your online FNP degree will give you, but first you need to get through the program!
 Here are some tips you can use around the house that will help to keep things organized, save you time, and allow you to focus on both your personal and school life.How to Manage Your Family and School at the Same Time Click To Tweet

 Study in the Evenings

 If you have a baby or young child who is not yet at school-age, then your days are likely pretty full.
 It seems to be a never-ending cycle of feedings, cleaning up messes, entertaining them, and errands.
 It really doesn’t leave much time for studying.
 Instead of pressuring yourself into getting both done at once, it can be worthwhile to set up a schedule that allows you to do your studies in the evening.